Microgynon 30

 -

 It’s a good idea to talk to a doctor about stopping Microgynon.
-They can give you helpful advice and suggest alternatives.
+They can give you helpful advice and suggest alternative contraception.

 Once you’ve decided to come off Microgynon, you can stop taking it whenever you want to.
 You do not need to wean yourself off it or wait until your pill-free break.
-You won’t get withdrawal from stopping.
+You won’t get withdrawal symptoms from stopping Microgynon.

 -